Belodri/Orbital-Mini-Sandbox/PDD.md

 - **12/06/2025**
     - Added a JavaScript API facade `bridge.mjs` to abstract all direct C# interop calls from the `WebApp`.
 - **11/06/2025**
-    - Removed Blazor WebAssembly framework in favor of a pure .NET WASM library for the `Bridge` to eliminate unnecessary overhead
+    - Removed Blazor WebAssembly framework in favor of a pure .NET WASM library for the `Bridge` to eliminate unnecessary overhead.

 # Technical Requirements & Constraints
 **Core Technology Stack**